The new reality: A $700 monthly car payment

 Twenty-six-year-old Tim Roeder of Westfield, Indiana, and his wife had no car payments when Roeder’s 10-year-old car needed costly repairs.
 Roeder says they weren’t “super excited” to take on a car payment in the current market, but some planning and a job promotion helped them do so.

-Roeder and his wife discussed budget, used an auto loan calculator to set a maximum payment amount and researched trade-in values.
+Roeder and his wife discussed the budget, used an auto loan calculator to set a maximum payment amount, and researched trade-in values.
 Roeder took a day off from work and went to the dealership with hard numbers in mind but ready to walk away.
-He says, “It helped me feel comfortable with the decision and pulling the trigger, because I already knew beforehand what numbers I was OK with.”
+He says, “It helped me feel comfortable with the decision and pulling the trigger because I already knew beforehand what numbers I was OK with.”

 As Roeder found, running the numbers ahead of time puts guardrails around the purchase, giving buyers the power to say yes or no.